 Shayan Darshan: It is the last darshan of the day when Shrinathji go to sleep at the night.

-There is no entry fee or other money charged to enter the Nathdwara Shrinathji temple.
-There is no VIP Darshan in the temple but there are different sign boards on the temple premises that one should follow.
-There are also different announcements that are made at periodic interval.
+There is no entry fee at the Nathdwara Shrinathji temple.
+Also, there is no VIP Darshan in the temple but there are different sign boards on the temple premises that one should follow.
+There are also different announcements at periodic interval.

-Diwali: One of the major Hindu festivals, it is celebrated to commemorate the victory of good over the evil, when Lord Rama defeated Ravana and rescued his wife Sita from his custody.
+- Diwali: One of the major Hindu festivals, it is celebrated to commemorate the victory of good over the evil, when Lord Rama defeated Ravana and rescued his wife Sita from his custody.
 It is predominantly a five-day festival, with a number of customs and rituals followed during each day.
 People prepare themselves for the festival weeks ahead, by decorating the temple premises.
-Many devotees visit the temple and there are special pujas that are held.
+Many devotees visit the temple during special poojas.

-Janmashtami: Janmashtami, is the birthday of lord Krishna which is celebrated with great enthusiasm all over the country.
-It is believed that lord Vishnu incarnated in the form of lord Krishna on the auspicious day of Janmashtami.
+- Janmashtami: Janmashtami, is the birthday of lord Krishna.
+Also, devotees believe that Lord Vishnu incarnated in the form of lord Krishna on the auspicious day of Janmashtami.
 The historical background of the birth of lord Krishna depicts the significance of this Hindu festival.
 Lord Krishna was born at midnight on the eighth day of Hindu lunar month, Shravana.
-It is celebrated with great devotion and enthusiasm among the people.

-By Air: The nearest airport from Udaipur is Dabok Airport which is about 24 km far away.
-Indian Airlines and Jet Airways connects Udaipur with Delhi, Jaipur, Jodhpur, and Mumbai.
+- Air: Nearest airport from Udaipur is Dabok Airport which is 24 km away.

-By Rail: Udaipur is well connected by rail.
-Western Railways connects Mavli Junction on the meter gauge with direct trains from Delhi, Jaipur, Ajmer, Ahmedabad, Jodhpur and Khandwa.
-Mavli Junction is 38 km. and Chittorgarh is 110 Km from Shrinathji Temple Nathdwara.
+- Rail: Western Railways connect Mavli Junction on the meter gauge with trains from Delhi, Jaipur, Ajmer, Ahmedabad, Jodhpur and Khandwa.
+Mavli Junction is 38 km.

 There are many facilities for the accommodation and various Dharmashalas.